 The Whittier Historic Depot Transportation Center

 Initial construction of the Southern Pacific Railroad Station began in 1888.
 In 1891, the citizens of Whittier put up $42,000 to bring a 6-mile Southern Pacific spur track from Los Nietos.
 Final construction of the Victorian-style station was completed in 1892.
 In 1895, a southern extension was added to the depot to provide fruit packing space for the Whittier Fruit Exchange.
 It is one of only 4 remaining 1890's stations in the state of California.
-Restored, then re-dedicated in 2002 as the Whittier Historic Depot, the station is used by the City of Whittier as a Transportation Center and Transportation Museum.
+Restored, then re-dedicated in 2002 as the Whittier Historic Depot, the station is used by the City of Whittier as a Transportation Office and Transportation Museum (open by appointment).
 Located at 7333 Greenleaf Avenue, the Depot is on the Local, State and National Registers of Historic Resources.

 Whittier Historical Society & Museum

 The Whittier Historical Society was formally organized in 1970.
 The Museum, located at 6755 Newlin Avenue, offers an archives room, ongoing programs and tours.
 The Society also operates the Bailey House.
-For more information about the Museum and its collections, please call the Museum at (562) 945-3871 or click here
+For more information about the Museum and its collections, please call the Museum at (562) 945-3871 or click here.

 Whittier National Trust and Savings Bank